Itinerary

 Arrive in Homer, a scenic fishing town of 5,500 on Kachemak Bay located near the bottom of the Kenai Peninsula.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
 Surrounded by 280 acres of protected state land, this critical wildlife habitat sustains more than 100 bird species and a large local moose population.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
 Visitors to the town harbor frequently see fishing boats unloading their catch—Homer is heralded as the Halibut Capital of the World.
 This evening, gather with our Expedition Leader for a welcome dinner and orientation to the incredible bear adventures that lie ahead.

-Days 3 & 4: Alaska Brown Bear Experience
+Days 3 & 4: Brown Bear Encounters in Lake Clark National Park

 Prior to this rare opportunity, most of us will have seen bears only in zoos or nature documentaries.
 Yet there's nothing that comes close to this immersive experience, being among them in their wild home.
 Against a backdrop of sheer-sided peaks rising above the green valley floor, the bears are sometimes near enough that we can hear them chewing their food and communicating with one another in woofs, purrs and growls.
 Alaska's mighty brown bears—the coastal version of the interior grizzly bear (which is the same species, Ursus arctos)—are the largest land predators in North America.
 Adult males can weigh up to 1,500 pounds!

-While the bear activity we witness will vary according to the season, weather conditions and timing of the salmon runs, and we can never predict exactly what bear behavior we'll witness, there's always something riveting going on.
+While bear activity will vary according to the season, weather conditions, and timing of the salmon runs, and we can never predict exactly what bear behavior we'll witness, there's always something riveting going on.
 Earlier in the season, we might see mating activity.
 Later on, we could catch a sighting of mothers with playful cubs.
 Once the salmon start running by mid- to late summer, we may see bears fishing in streams.
 And while bears are usually plentiful right in the vicinity of camp, we also go into adjacent Lake Clark National Park for added variety.
 At every turn, we explore the area in the careful company of our Expedition Leaders, seasoned bear naturalists who offer thorough coaching in respectful "bear etiquette" to ensure your safety.
 Our low-impact presence ensures that we never disturb the bears, and they in turn grant us comfortable access to watch them go about their daily routines.

+If the weather cooperates for our flying schedule, we’ll likely have one last chance this morning to marvel at the bears in Lake Clark National Park, admiring their majesty and whimsy alike.
+All too soon, it's time to leave Alaska Bear Camp behind as we board our small bush plane and taxi down the beach, bound for Homer.
 Few travelers ever have such an encounter with solitude and wilderness on the scale that surrounds us here.
 The size of the landscape, the raw beauty, the profound silence—these things alone would make for a life-transforming experience.
 But the chance to watch Alaskan brown bears, these incomparable icons of the wild, on their turf, their terms...it's a wonder to have bears welcome us into their world.
 And one thing is certain: no one leaves here unmoved by the bears' plight, intensely aware of the threats from mining, climate change and other potential impacts to the health of this vital ecosystem on which the bears rely.
 We depart as ambassadors for the bears, our time among them leaving an indelible mark on us, inspiring us to do all we can to protect them.

 Day 6: Homer / Depart